rubrixks/blockchain-developer-bootcamp-final-project/README.md

 To run unit test the user may clone the repository and interact with it with the truffle suite.
 Make sure to have installed all previous mentioned dependencies.

-    1.Through the terminal use 'git clone https://github.com/rubrixks/blockchain-developer-bootcamp-final-project.git' 2.Go into your text editor and open your terminal.
+    1.Through the terminal use 'git clone https://github.com/rubrixks/blockchain-developer-bootcamp-final-project.git'
+    2. Find your file within your machine and open this project in your text editor 3.Within your text editor open your terminal and cd into blockchain-developer-bootcamp-final-project.
-    3.Inside the terminal use this command 'cd Backend' to jump into the Backend folder.
+    4.Inside the terminal use this command 'cd Backend' to jump into the Backend folder.
-    4.Once inside the Backend folder run 'truffle test'.
-All 6 tests should pass
+    5.Once inside the Backend folder run 'truffle test'.
+All 6 tests should pass.

 **Ethereum Address:**
 rubrixks.eth

+0x3058B13c47A5c6472181A82A4C1Ce7150D5f638F

 **Screencast Link:**
 Visit this link to view a demo of the application from the viewpoint of the creator of the application: